suveshmoza/reachhub_assignment/backend/README.md

     SECRET_KEY="SECRET KEY FOR JWT"
     ```
 5. Database Migrations

+    Create a new database in your PostgreSQL and use this new database in the .env file for `DB_NAME` and also for running the scripts in Step.
+8.
-    Apply Alembic migrations to set up the database:
+    After that, apply Alembic migrations to set up the database:
     ```
     alembic upgrade head
     ```
-6. Running the Application
+7. Running the Application
     Ensure you have PostgreSQL running.
 You can also use a containarized PostgreSQL db using docker.
 Run the FastAPI application:
     ```
     python app.py
     ```
-7. Once everything is set-up and running, we have to run some scripts that extracts data from Lichess API and store it inside our PostgreSQL
+8. Once everything is set-up and running, we have to run some scripts that extracts data from Lichess API and store it inside our PostgreSQL
    For this there are some python scripts inside the scripts folder.
 But before running them you will have to configure the db params for each script and also create a Lichess API token for the scripts to retrieve data.
 After, this navigate to this repository and run these files in the following order:
    ```
    1. setup_db.py -> this creates a player table which has player username,id and classical rating of that user